mclemenceau/visual-excuses/README.md

  - **Arrows** : go in the direction of the problem, follow the arrow to find the reason a package isn't migrating

- - **Blue items**: represents autopkgtest failures related excuses, light blue means another package autopkgtest failure is blocking the migration.
-Dark blue mean this package autopkgtest are failing.
+ - **Orange items**: represents autopkgtest failures related excuses.
 Moving the mouse over the dot will show the exact failure and allow to click on hyperlink to go there.

+ - **Yellow (ish) items** means another package autopkgtest failure is blocking the migration.

+ - **Beige items** Blocked by another item, follow the arrow.

+ - **White items** means the reason why it isn't migrating is unknown.

  - **Red items**: missing builds. moving the mouse over the dot will show which architecture are missings

+ - Note: These colors choices may not always be ideal, might have to change them in the future.

 ## Pictures

 Team view